PredixDev/MobileExample-iOSService-Camera/README.md

 PredixMobilityConfiguration.additionalBootServicesToRegister = [CameraService.self]
 ```
 This will inform the iOS Predix Mobile SDK framework to load your new service when the app starts, thus making it available to your web app.

+3. Add the "Privacy - Camera Usage Description", "Privacy - Photo Library Usage Description", and "Privacy - Microphone Usage Description" keys to your Predix Mobile container app's Info.plist file with a string value explaining to the user how the app uses this data. for example you could use "Needed for camera demo functionality."

 ## Step 3 - Review the code